XinzeZhang/HUST-PhD-Thesis-Latex/README.md

     3. Many updates to `HUSTthesis.cls`, `HUSTtils.sty`, and `HUSTThesis.bst`

     4. A template of workspace settings with `LaTex Workshop` extension in VSCode is provided in `.vscode/settings.json`.
 Under this configuration, the thesis pdf file will be automatically compiled with each saving action, and the aux. files will also be automatically cleaned.

+    5. A beamer template is provided in '_ThesisBeamer/'.
+To use the template, configuring the folder of '_ThesisBeamer/' as the project folder, and the main file is 'slice.tex'.
+Besides, the corresponding workspace settings with `LaTex Workshop` extension in VSCode is provided in `_ThesisBeamer/.vscode/settings.json`.
+Note that, you may need to modfiy the font settings in the `_ThesisBeamer/beamerthemeBFH.sty` to make it working properly.

 In the future, the version with a postfix 'x' denotes the branch modified by Xinze, which may be different with the version published by Dr. Li Lianghao.
 Users can compare different versions for reference.